Veykril/imgui-dx11-renderer/README.md

 renderer.render(ui.render()).expect("imgui rendering failed");
 ```

-The renderer backs up and reapplies the majority of the d3d11 renderering state when invoked.
+The renderer backs up and reapplies the majority of the d3d11 rendering state when invoked.

 ## Documentation